harttle/harttle.github.io/_drafts/compilers.md

 > In the early programming language Algol 60, "call-by-name" mechanism is used.
 The formal parameters are substituted by actual parameters as if macros.

+Two *forms of intermediate code* : (1) abstract syntax tree, and (2)sequence of three-address instructions.

+**Context-free grammar** consists:

+1. A set of terminal symbols.
+2. A set of nonterminal symbols.
+3. A set of productions (defined with Backus-Naur Form).
+4. A designation of one of the nonterminals as the start symbol.

+A **parse tree** is a tree with the following properties:

+1. The root is labeled by the start symbol.
+2. Each leaf is labeled by a terminal or $\epsilon$.
+3. Each interior node is labeled by a nonterminal.
+4. Each interior node A with children $X_1X_2 \cdots X_n$ represents a production $A \rightarrow X_1X_2 \cdots X_n$.

+A grammar can have more than one parse tree for a given string of terminals.
+Such a grammar is said to be **ambiguous** .

+Program fragments embedded within production bodies are called **symantic actions** .

+$A \rightarrow A\alpha | \beta$ is said to be **left recursive** , because repeated application of this production builds up a sequence of $\alpha$s to the right of A, and lead to trees that grow down towars on the left.
+Similiarly, **right recursive** should be written as: $ R \rightarrow \alpha R | \epsilon$